SriHarshaKarumuri/JavaNotes/Interview Questions.md

 - 🧩 Circuit Breaker pattern (Resilience4j/Hystrix)
 - 🧩 Fault Isolation / Fault Tolerance
 - 🧩 REST API design strategies
+- What is Rate Limiting and write a program on that
+- What is Kafka and how to configure and how it works with diff microservices.
+- How microservices communicate with each other.
+-

 ---